The Best Bubble Tea Toppings Guide: What to Order and What to Skip

 6. Oreo / Cookie Crumble (The Texture Gamble)

-• The Honest Truth: If you put Oreo crumbs on a clear fruit tea, I simply cannot help you.
+• The Honest Truth: If you put Oreo crumbs on a clear fruit tea, I cannot help you.

 7. Aloe Vera (The Refresher)